Five Whys

 Think Design's recommendation

-Why did you come late to my class?
+Why were you late to class?

-Because I got up late
+Because I got up late.

 Why did you get up late?

-Because I went to bed late
+Because I went to bed late.

 Why did you go to bed late?

-Because I was partying with my friends
+Because I was partying with friends.

 Thank you for your feedback.